unipartdigital/udes-open/addons/udes_api/README.md

 Search for a product by id, name or barcode and returns a product object that match the given criteria.

 * @param product_id - (optional) the product's id
+* @param product_name - (optional) this is a string that entirely matches the name
-* @param query - (optional) this is a string that entirely matches either the name or barcode
+* @param product_barcode - (optional) this is a string that entirely matches the barcode
 * @param fields_to_fetch - (optional): Subset of the default returned fields to return